AndrewHynes/ocaml-compiler/README.md

 DEPENDENCIES: Menhir version >=20150921, OCaml >=4.02

-To run the tests, simply run the file runtests.sh (e.g. by typing ./runtests.sh or sh runtests.sh).
-This shell script assumes you have already compiled with make beforehand.
+To run the tests, first type "make test" to compile them.
+Afterwards, run the executable test.native (such as by typing ./test.native).